 Members do not currently earn points on Wyndham Vacation Rental properties, but Wyndham has indicated that it will be introducing this earning method for members in early 2017.

-Additionally, Wyndham offers 2 co-branded credit cards through Barclays.
+Wyndham offers two co-branded credit cards through Barclays.

 - Earn 5x points on Hotels By Wyndham and gas purchases